Gbemisola19/03-set-of-colored-markers/README.md

-# Set Of Colored Markers
+# FCC Set Of Colored Markers

 > This is a project about basic CSS elements.

 ![colored markers](app_screenshot.png)